 Feminist Political Philosophy

-- 1. Historical Context
+- 1. Historical Context and Developments

 - 2. Contemporary Approaches and Debates